longhorn/longhorn/enhancements/20220913-longhorn-system-backup-restore.md

     - Deployments.
     - DaemonSets.
     - EngineImages.
-    - Volumes.
-Annotate with `longhorn.io/last-system-restore-backup` if the volume is restored from the backup.
+    - BackingImages
     - StorageClasses.
     - PersistentVolumes.
     - PersistentVolumeClaims.
     - RecurringJobs.
+1. Restore Volumes after all resources are restored because Volumes with BackingImages needs to wait until BackingImages are restored.
+Annotate with `longhorn.io/last-system-restore-backup` if the volume is restored from the backup.
 1. Update [SystemRestore](#manager-systemrestore-custom-resource) status and error.
 1. Shutdown longhorn-system-rollout controller.